xxxnell/spatial-smoothing/README.md

 *Left*: *Canonical ensemble* averages multiple NN predictions for one observed data point.
 Therefore, using N neural networks in the ensemble would requires N times more computational complexity than one NN execution.

-*Middle*: *Temporal smoothing* (["Vector Quantized Bayesian Neural Network Inference for Data Streams (AAAI 2021)"](https://arxiv.org/abs/1907.05911), [code and summary](https://github.com/xxxnell/temporal-smoothing)) executes NN for "the most recent data point'' only once, and complements the result with previously calculated predictions for "other proximate data points (i.e., previous data points)" by exploiting temporal consistency.
+*Middle*: *Temporal smoothing* (["Vector Quantized Bayesian Neural Network Inference for Data Streams (AAAI 2021)"](https://arxiv.org/abs/1907.05911), [code and summary](https://github.com/xxxnell/temporal-smoothing) :octocat:) executes NN for "the most recent data point'' only once, and complements the result with previously calculated predictions for "other proximate data points (i.e., previous data points)" by exploiting temporal consistency.
 It may be a promising approach to obtain reliable results efficiently, but it was only applicable to data streams such as video sequences.

 *Right*: By exploiting the spatial consistency of images, ***we propose spatial smoothing as a method of aggregating nearby feature maps***; this spatial smoothing averages and ensembles neighboring feature map points.
 As a result, it simultaneously improves accuracy, uncertainty, and robustness as ensembles do.